dhannywi/surfwax_iss/README.md

 ### Querying ISS data using the REST API
 Since we need to keep the server running in order to make requests, open an additional shell and change your directory to the same directory your server is running.
-Keep in mind that in order to query specific data, you will need to query `/` or `/post-data` routes first in order to load (or re-load) dataset into the App.
+The data has been automatically loaded and you can start querying.
+Keep in mind that if you accidentally queried the `/delete-data` route, you will need to query `/post-data` routes first in order to re-load the dataset into the App.
 Otherwise, when data has not been loaded/ has been deleted, you will receive an error message.
 For example:
 ```console
 username:~/surfwax_iss$ curl localhost:5000/epochs/2023-061T08:09:00.000Z/speed
 No data found.
 Please reload data.